 The Mapleton Water District Board of Commissioners meets regularly on the second Monday of each month at 6:00 p.m.
-These meetings are held at the Mapleton Lions Club Kitchen unless otherwise noted and members of the public are encouraged to attend.
-The board is also in the process of developing several committees.
-Interested citizens should attend one of the board's regular meetings and notify the district.
+These meetings are held at the Mapleton Lions Club unless otherwise noted and members of the public are encouraged to attend.
+The Board of Commissioners is seeking volunteers for several committees to assist with various projects and tasks, such as grant writing, public communications, and emergency preparedness, among others.
+Contact the office or attend a Board meeting if you are interested in helping to improve your water district.